+Stop that sleep regression and get baby back to sleeping!
 Learn all about the 8 month sleep regression and why it can happen at 9-10 months, also.
-Learn causes and what to do.
+Learn 8 common causes for the regression and what to do about each.
+Find out the common age for a sleep regression in this age range and how long it will be around.

 While the 8-10 month sleep regression is not as infamous as the 4 month sleep regression, the sleep troubles that come up at this age are well documented and always noticed.